 Cool Down with Hiyashi-Chuka, aka Chilled Ramen Noodles

-Ramen Shack’s Keizo Shimamoto shares his recipe for the cold noodle dish.
+Ramen Shack’s Keizo Shimamoto shares his recipe for this cold noodle dish that's perfect for summer.

 Keizo Shimamoto marks the seasons with noodles.
 For the ramen chef behind New York’s now-mythical Ramen Shack and the ramen burger, a sure sign that summer has arrived is not just the heat or humidity, but the sudden presence of hiyashi chuka.